-1. GENERAL INFORMATION
+1. General information

 The Group is a provider of global specialty insurance and reinsurance products with operations in London, Bermuda and Australia.
 LHL was incorporated under the laws of Bermuda on 12 October 2005.
-On 16 March 2009, LHL was added to the Official List and its common shares were admitted to trading on the main market of the LSE; previously LHL's shares were listed on AIM, a subsidiary market of the LSE.
+On 16 March 2009, LHL (registered number 37415) was added to the Official List and its common shares were admitted to trading on the main market of the LSE; previously LHL's shares were listed on AIM, a subsidiary market of the LSE.
 Since 21 May 2007, LHL's shares have had a secondary listing on the BSX.
 LHL's head office and registered office is Power House, 7 Par-la-Ville Road, Hamilton HM 11, Bermuda.

-The consolidated financial statements for the year ended 31 December 2021 include the Company's subsidiary companies, the Company's investment in associate, and the Group's share of the syndicates' assets and liabilities and income and expenses.
+The consolidated financial statements for the year ended 31 December 2022 include the Company's subsidiary companies, the Company's investment in associate, and the Group's share of the syndicates' assets and liabilities and income and expenses.
 A full listing of the Group's related parties can be found in note 23.

-2. SEGMENTAL REPORTING
+2. Segmental reporting

-Management and the Board of Directors review the Group's business primarily by its five principal segments: property and casualty reinsurance, property and casualty insurance, aviation, energy, and marine.
+Management and the Board of Directors review the Group's business primarily by its two principal segments: reinsurance and insurance.
 These segments are therefore deemed to be the Group's operating segments for the purposes of segmental reporting.
 Operating segment performance is measured by the net underwriting profit or loss and the combined ratio.